 But it wasn't until the industrial revolution and child labor when the government stepped in and limited how many hours children can work.
-And in 1888 when Willard Bundy invented the employee time clock employers from all around the country started using machinery to calculate the hours their employees worked and was known as the first employee time tracking system.
+And in 1888 when Willard Bundy invented the employee time clock employers from all around the country started using machinery to calculate the hours their employees worked and was known as the first employee time tracking software.

 While it wasn't perfect, it was the start of hourly work and employees getting paid for their time worked.
 Over time the employee time clock evolved and in 1979, the first employee punch card system was created.
 And although punch cards were an efficient option, at first, workers started finding loopholes and committing various forms of time theft.
 One common type that's still present with punch cards today is buddy punching.

 As technology grew, however, more advanced forms of employee tracker software started emerging.
 Such as the electronic spreadsheet, time tracking solution, and biometric time clock, to name a few.

 With the rise of newer methods of time tracking and access to automatic time tracking solutions, businesses started to realize that tracking their employees time can be used for more than just processing payroll.